netop-team/TeleQnA/README.md

 - **Explanation:** This field encompasses a string that clarifies the reasoning behind the correct answer.

-- **Category:** This field includes a label identifying the source category (e.g., Lexicon, research overview, etc.).
+- **Category:** This field includes a label identifying the source category (e.g., lexicon, research overview, etc.).

 ## Dataset Instance